 MacKenzie subtly incorporated the surrounding landscape into the course.
 It has natural-looking bunkers and springy fairways that cut across the patches of heather.
 That’s not to say that it won’t test you.
 It’s over 6,900 yards long and a testing par-71, while the first nine holes are exposed to the prevailing winds and the large greens are undulating, so extra care is needed.

 The Alwoodley Golf Club, Wigton Lane, Leeds, West Yorkshire, LS17 8SA.

 Sand Moor Golf Club

-The 18-hole championship course at Sand Moor Golf Club was designed in 1926 by Dr Alistair MacKenzie, who was also part of the club’s very first Greens Committee.
-Before you tee off, you can get stuck into their practice facilities, driving range and a nine-hole practice putting green.
-And you get all this complete with spectacular views over Eccup Reservoir.
+The 18-hole championship course at Sand Moor Golf Club was designed in 1926 by Dr Alister MacKenzie, who was also part of the club’s very first Greens Committee.
+Get stuck into their practice facilities, driving range and nine-hole practice putting green, all the while looking out over the spectacular views over Eccup Reservoir.

 The 6,446-yard course varies in length and style.
-It contains 3 par-fives, 1 par-four with 4 tricky par-threes that will increase the difficulty.
-At the 16th, you’ll tackle the largest hole, which stretches across 665 yards of sloping fairway that tilts from right to left.
+It contains three par-fives, one par-four with four tricky par-threes that will increase the difficulty.
+At the 16th, you’ll tackle the largest hole, which stretches across 556 yards of sloping fairway that tilts from right to left.
 Although the course has its challenges, it’s one that will suit golfers of all abilities.